Mountain Steep Permaculture - Permacultura em Declive de Montanha

 Project TypeRural, Residential, Community, Demonstration, Educational

-This project context: - whole families (about 100 people total, about 27 couples, 9 widowed elders) - traditional-native hamlet community; - on-going, for hundreds of years; - family and community-reliance & organic cooperation; - mountain based livelihood dynamics, strategies, impact, and resilience; - agriculture, forestry, cultural and social initiatives; - based on steep, rocky (Xist) and ridge mountain slopes ecosystems; - in between 400 and 1200 meters altitude; - most mountain area (zones 4 and 5) suffered and recovering from September of 1987 and July of 2005 dry season big fires; - in central (green heart of) Portugal, Goshawk mountains range, south-west Europe.
+This project context: - Indigenous/traditional/native hamlet community; - Whole families (about 100 people total, about 27 couples, 9 widowed elders); - On-going, for more than 500 hundred years; - Family and community reliance & organic cooperation; - Mountain based livelihood dynamics, strategies, impact, and resilience; - Agriculture, forestry, cultural, recreational and social initiatives; - Based on steep, rocky (Xist) and ridge mountain slopes ecosystems; - In between 400 and 1200 meters altitude; - Most mountain area (zones 4 and 5) suffered and is recovering from September of 1987 and July of 2005 dry season big fires; - In central (green heart of) Portugal, Goshawk mountains range, south-west Europe.

 This "permanent steep rocky ridge mountain culture" project was founded + 500 years ago by our community ancestors, probably 1 family or clan of goat shepperds and chestnut lovers (Castanea sativa).